awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 1. Optionally, in the **Targets and outputs** areas, select the button next to an instance name and choose **View output**\.
 Systems Manager should show that the agent was successfully started\.

-### Start the CloudWatch Agent on an Amazon EC2 Instance Using the Command Line<a name="start-CloudWatch-Agent-EC2-commands-fleet"></a>
+### Start the CloudWatch agent on an Amazon EC2 instance using the command line<a name="start-CloudWatch-Agent-EC2-commands-fleet"></a>

 Follow these steps to use the command line to install the CloudWatch agent on an Amazon EC2 instance\.